What is the purpose of this quorum meeting?

 Conduct the quorum meeting

 A member of the quorum presidency (or an assistant to the bishop in the priests quorum) conducts the quorum meeting.
-He leads the young men in counseling together about quorum business, teaches them their priesthood duties (from the scriptures and the Duty to God book), encourages them to share their experiences fulfilling their duty to God, and invites an adviser or other quorum member to teach a gospel lesson.
 He could prepare by filling out a quorum meeting agenda during a presidency meeting.

 Begin the learning experience

-The young man who is conducting concludes the meeting.
-He could:
+The young man who is conducting the quorum meeting could conclude by:

 - Sharing his excitement about the planned service activities and how he feels they will bless others.